ToasterUwU/overwatch-bot/assets/ACCOUNT_LINKER/link_account.md

 1. Select the Platform you play on from the first Dropdown
 2. Select the Region Server you connect to from the second one
 3. Press the Button
-4. Enter your name in the Popup window
+4. Enter your name in the Popup window (With #, numbers, and correct capitalization)
 5. Press the Popup windows button to confirm

 # What are the automatic Overwatch Roles?